wq/wq/docs/contrib/chart.md

 `http://website/chart/site1/param1/param2/timeseries.csv`

-Will return two timeries datasets, corresponding to each of two parameters measured at site1.
+Will return two timeseries datasets, corresponding to each of two parameters measured at site1.
 Similarly, a URL of the form:

 `http://website/chart/site1/site2/param1/boxplot.csv`